Preaching with the Sciences

 Welcome to the Preaching with the Sciences homily outline library featuring the first fruits of an extraordinary initiative, made possible by a generous grant from the John Templeton Foundation.

-Across the next year, this free online resource will grow to feature more than 100 homily outlines for preaching key Sundays and feast days across the 3-year lectionary cycle.
+This free online resource featuring 110+ homily outlines and growing, provides ideas for key Sundays and feast days across the 3-year lectionary cycle.
 These homily outlines highlight some of the ways sciences and the contemporary search for religious meaning can interface.
-These homiletic resources will influence thousands of preachers seeking help each week in crafting sermons and helping to shape a scientifically informed religious imagination among future preachers.
+In a special way, they are intended to help shape a scientifically informed religious imagination among established and emerging preachers.
+Fresh contributions are always welcome.
+See the ‘Submit a Homily Outline’ button below.

 The Preaching with the Sciences initiative is directed by Edward Foley, Capuchin, Duns Scotus Professor Emeritus of Spirituality at CTU and Founding Director of the Ecumenical Doctor of Ministry Program.